Samarjeetkumarsingh/website/_posts/2023-08-18-the-feynman-technique.md

 ---
 layout: post
-title: The Feynman Technique: Master the Art of Learning
+title: The Feynman Technique-Master the Art of Learning
 ---

 ![image](/assets/images/feynman.png)